oxhead/scout-scripts/README.md

 ## Prepare your AWS environment

 * Create S3 buckets for benchmark results, e.g., scout-database
 * Create a key pair for accessing (via SSH) the provision benchmark clusters, e.g., scout
 * Create an IAM role to grant permission to instances.
 The instance profile must have the permission to access EC2, S3 and EC2SpotFleet.
 You will need its ARN, e.g., arn:aws:iam::169987671570:instance-profile/chin.
 * Create an  IAM role for launch spot instances.
 The IAM role must have the AmazonEC2SpotFleetTaggingRole permission.
 You will need its ARN, e.g., arn:aws:iam::169987671570:role/aws-ec2-spot-fleet-tagging-role.
 * Create a securaity group, e.g., scout, that allows communication among nodes and for you to connect to the master node.
 * Prepare VPC
   * Create IPv4 CIDR, e.g. 10.0.0.0/16
   * Create a subnet and choose an available zone.
 Specify 10.0.1.0/24 for the IPv4 CIDR block.
+* You will need to setup authentication credentials for using the [boto3](https://boto3.readthedocs.io/en/latest/index.html).
+Please follow the [official document](https://boto3.readthedocs.io/en/latest/guide/quickstart.html).